sihinasithum/SIT-210/Task 2.1P/README.md

-# 🌡️ Room Temperature Monitor
+# 🌡️💡 Room Conditions Monitor

-An Arduino-based IoT project that reads room temperature using a **DHT11 sensor** and uploads the data to **ThingSpeak** every 30 seconds over WiFi.
+An Arduino based IoT project that reads room temperature and light level using a **DHT11 sensor** and a **Photodiode**, and uploads the data to **ThingSpeak** every 30 seconds over WiFi.
-This project was built to help automate and monitor the environmental conditions of Linda's  home, so that temperature levels can be tracked remotely through a simple web interface.
+This project was built to help automate and monitor the environmental conditions of Linda's home, so that temperature and light levels can be tracked remotely through a simple web interface.

 ---

 ## 📋 Project Overview

 This project was built for **SIT210**.
-The Arduino Nano 33 IoT reads temperature data from a DHT11 sensor and sends it to a ThingSpeak channel where Linda's carers can view it as a live chart on the web.
+The Arduino Nano 33 IoT reads temperature data from a DHT11 sensor and light level from a Photodiode, and sends both to a ThingSpeak channel where Linda's carers can view them as live charts on the web.

 ---